 Adventure races are very challenging and require proper training in order to finish the race within the designated time limit.
 However, the MOMAR has attracted many first time competitors who have never before raced in any event.
 If you are strong mentally and have experience with mountain biking, kayaking, trail running and basic navigation, then you should have what it takes.

 How long are the Mind Over Mountain Adventure Races?

 The races are approximately 30km for the Sport Course and 50km for the Enduro Course.
 You will not know the exact distances or the course route until the morning of the race.
 Be prepared for some steep climbs and fast decents.
-Generally, racers in the Enduro course can expect 10km of paddling, 25km of biking, and 10km of trail running.
-Sport course racers and expect 5km of paddling, 15km of biking and 10km of trail running.
-We expect the first team in the Enduro to cross the finish line in 4.5 hours and the Sport to cross in 3 hours.
+Generally, racers in the Enduro course can expect 10km of paddling, 25km of biking, and 15km of trekking.
+Sport course racers and expect 5km of paddling, 15km of biking and 10km of trekking.
+We expect the first team in the Enduro to cross the finish line in 4.5 hours and the Sport to cross in 3.5 hours.

 What is required in terms of Navigation?